Joel Soh

 Joel Soh (born August 16, 1987) is a Malaysian film director, producer and writer.
 He is the founder and managing director of his own production company Blackflag, and most recognized for his works in the Polis Evo franchise.
 Recognized for his contributions to Malaysian cinema, Joel's films have a combined box office of over RM100 million, making him one of the highest-grossing film producers in Malaysia, with Polis Evo 3 collecting RM54 million.

 Early life and education

 Joel was born in Kuala Terengganu, Terengganu, Malaysia, a coastal town where his interests in the creative arts developed at a young age.

 He moved to Kuala Lumpur in 2005, at the age of 18, to pursue filmmaking at the National Cultural Arts and Heritage Academy (ASWARA).
-That year, he was awarded the Astro Scholarship Award and was given the opportunity to complete his Cambridge A-Levels at Taylor's University, and to pursue a Bachelor of Fine Arts (BFA) degree at Emerson College, Boston, where he graduated with summa cum laude honor and was inducted in the Gold Key Honor Society.
+That year, he was awarded the Astro Scholarship Award and was given the opportunity to complete his Cambridge A-Levels at Taylor's University, and to pursue a Bachelor of Fine Arts (BFA) degree at Emerson College, Boston, where he graduated with summa cum laude honours and was inducted in the Gold Key Honor Society.